 Description of Program

-Students who major in international business must fulfill requirements for another major (either within, or outside of, the School of Business) or a minor in Risk Management and Insurance.
-Students whose second majors are outside of the School of Business must also fulfill all of the Business Core, Math, Economics and Psychology/Sociology courses that are required of business majors.
-Fulfillment of requirements for a second major (particularly if in business) is critical, as functional business skills such as accounting, marketing and finance are important for initial career placement, and are emphasized more in the early stages of business careers.
-Normally students are not hired for a first job or position in international business.
-International skills are generally utilized after mastering functional skills.
+To major in international business at La Salle, you must meet the requirements of either a second major (this can be outside the School of Business) or a minor in Risk Management and Insurance (RMI).
+Students with a second major outside the School of Business must fulfill all business core, math, economics and psychology/sociology courses that are required of business majors.
+A second major in a functional business area, such as accounting, marketing and finance, is important for an initial career placement and is emphasized more in the early stages of business careers.
+International business skills and knowledge are generally utilized after mastering these functional skills